buzzqw/TUS/OBSS/OBSSv2-eng.md

 ### Disarm*

 Make an Opposed Check of Weapon Proficiency + Dexterity or Strength (3d6+WP+Str or Dex).
+The one who uses a larger weapon than the other gets a +2 to the test by degree of difference in weapon' \*\*s size.

 If the one attempting the maneuver fails and gets a Critical Failure, they are the one who loses their weapon.
 Costs 2 Actions (Reflex).